borisno2/keystone-in-next-auth-demo/README.md

-# Keystone in NextJS with Next Auth
+# Keystone in NextJS with Supabase and Supabase Auth

 A POC showing ^